Full Stack Developer - Typescript

 Key Responsibilities

-Design, develop, and maintain robust full-stack applications using TypeScript and modern frameworks.
+Design, develop, and maintain robust full-stack applications and services.

-Conduct code reviews and mentor team members to maintain high-quality standards.
+Conduct code reviews and mentor team members to uphold best practices.

-Hands-on experience with serverless architectures, containers (Docker, Kubernetes), and CI/CD pipelines.
+Experience with serverless architecture, containers (Docker, Kubernetes), and CI/CD pipelines.

 Preferred Qualifications

-Experience with databases such as PostgreSQL, InfluxDB, TimescaleDB, Redis.
+Experience with databases such as PostgreSQL, Redis, TimescaleDB.

 Computer Futures, a trading division of SThree Partnership LLP is acting as an Employment Business in relation to this vacancy | Registered office | 8 Bishopsgate, London, EC2N 4BQ, United Kingdom | Partnership Number | OC(phone number removed) England and Wales